How much keyword density is too much?

-Leave the rest to effective SEO strategy, and the search engines will smartly understand the content on your page, and gradually push it to the top of search results.
+Leave the rest to an effective SEO strategy, and the search engines will smartly understand the content on your page and gradually push it to the top of search results.

 Google wants quality for its readers.
 Write naturally, as you would be talking to someone to share ideas, advice, and information.
 You could do many better things with your time than to worry about how many times you repeated the titular word or phrase that would make your content reach number 1 in Google searches.

 However, a savvy SEO person would have a smart keyword strategy and list down words that appear best in searches on the web to use on your site.